uc-cdis/gen3-user-doc/docs/user-guide/data-contribution.md

 * * *

 <h3>Overview</h3>
 Now that you've successfully submitted and validated your project metadata, it's time to upload your 'raw' data to the Gen3 Commons.
-The Gen3 commons utilize [object storage](https://en.wikipedia.org/wiki/Object_storage).
+The Gen3 commons utilizes [object storage](https://en.wikipedia.org/wiki/Object_storage).
 &nbsp;
 This page details how users gain and manage the credentials to access a project folder.
 The [following page](#8-upload-raw-data-to-object-storage) will detail submitting data to the project folder.